garyinlam/js-game/README.md

 - If hit can shoot again
 6. AI will take turn automatically
 7. When all ships for one player are destroyed, Game over

+- Reset button can be hit at anytime and will completely reset game